-In order to achieve the objectives outlined early in the syllabus, I have invited several accomplished speakers from different countries who will share their social and business experiences in each of their industries.
+In order to achieve the objectives outlined early in the Syllabus, I have invited several accomplished speakers from different countries who will share their social and business experiences in each of their industries.
 The speakers have provided me with tentative dates.
 Final dates will be confirmed via CI Learn/ classroom well in advance.
 I expect the students to research the speaker's company or field ahead of time and be able to formulate thoughtful questions that will enrich our learning.

-There will be no extra credit opportunities in this class - take advantage of EACH weekly opportunity to earn points.
+There will be NO extra credit opportunities in this class - take advantage of EACH weekly opportunity to earn points.
 Don't wait until the last minute.
-Late assignments will not be accepted as homework is the basis for the weekly class discussion.
+Late assignments will not be accepted.
 The following schedule of assignments is subject to change with notice.